gingerlee/reflection/goals.md

 * I looked at a few of the projects (like [this](https://remixtoplankton.glitch.me/) one) on [Glitch](https://glitch.com/) - an awesome site that inspires me to code.
 * p5.js - I watched [this](http://hello.p5js.org/) intro video (again) and really want to build something in p5
 * I signed up for a [Hacker Rank](https://www.hackerrank.com/dashboard) account as per the Epicodus prompt suggested and toured the site and started a 10 day javaScript challenge.
-Thank you for the tip!
 * I signed up for a ladies happy hour for design and tech minded gals.
 * I watched the youTube [link](https://www.youtube.com/watch?v=8aGhZQkoFbQ) "What is an event loop" and it was great.
 * I read [this](https://stories.jotform.com/7-reasons-why-you-should-use-react-ad420c634247) article on React